Have you heard about Google Page Experience?

 It’s not about your personal feelings as you scroll through the search engine results pages (SERPs).

-Instead, it’s an entirely new ranking factor that was announced in May 2020 – and if you want your search engine optimization (SEO) strategy to be up-to-date, you’ll need to incorporate it into your approach.
+Instead, it’s an entirely new Google ranking factor that was announced in May 2020 – and if you want your search engine optimization (SEO) strategy to be up-to-date, you’ll need to incorporate it into your approach.

-In some cases, you may need to play catch-up in your on-site page experience to ensure rankings are not negatively affected.
+In some cases, you may need to play catch-up in your on-site page experience metrics to ensure rankings are not negatively affected.

 Google Page Experience is a new update – a ranking signal that’s being incorporated into Google’s search algorithm.
 Its main purpose is to improve overall user experience by promoting webpages with great UX design and punishing webpages with poor UX design.
 As we all know, the algorithm developers are working tirelessly to move us away from traditional link building and into other factors as much as possible.